top of page

 General Assembly and Consilium

-The EAC General Assembly and Consilium will take place on Thursday 27 March (9:30am) 2025.
+The EAC General Assembly and Consilium took place on Thursday 27 March (9:30am) 2025.

-The Museum of Gdańsk (formerly: Historical Museum of the City of Gdańsk, City of Gdańsk History Museum) was first established in 1970 as a branch of the Pomeranian Museum in Gdańsk.
+The Museum of GdaÅ„sk (formerly: Historical Museum of the City of GdaÅ„sk, City of GdaÅ„sk History Museum) was first established in 1970 as a branch of the Pomeranian Museum in GdaÅ„sk.
 On 2 April 1970, the Museum was located in the Main Town Hall, today its main premises.
 The historic building, its history going back to the 14th century, used to be the seat of the civic authorities.
+The Museum holds a collection documenting the history of the city from the Middle Ages to the contemporary times.
+The Museum’s collection amounts to about 39 thousand items.

 The EAC 2025 venue will be the Artus Court situated opposite the famous Neptune fountain and nicknamed the parlour of historical Gdańsk.
 The works of arts or their replicas accumulated here refer to legends and myths of the ancient times and the Middle Ages.
 Here you will see the largest tiled stove of Europe; being 10.64 metres high it is lined with 530 richly adorned tiles.